akelly1954/Samples/README.md

 ## Going on now:

+The README.md file in the **Video** project is beginning to take shape.
+This will become a multi page (screenful) document full of useful information for those who are interested in using the Video capturing and processing of raw image buffers.
+This is still a work in progress, but already recommended reading if you want to wade into these waters.
+(See **...Samples/source/Video/README.md**).

 **Done with the following projects:**

 * Done with the restructure of **main_video_capture** at the previous level of functionality that existed in *main_v4l2_raw_capture* (which is gone), and then some.